segmentio/analytics-next/packages/browser/README.md

 ## Configuring a Custom Proxy

-You can proxy settings calls destination requests that typically go to `http://cdn.segment.com` through a custom proxy.
+You can proxy settings and destination requests that typically go to `http://cdn.segment.com` through a custom proxy.
 ```ts
 const analytics = AnalyticsBrowser.load({
   writeKey,